College of Agriculture, Food and Environmental Sciences

 PLANET - Professional Landcare Network (formerly ALCA)

-Students with an interest in the lanscape industry attend the largest industry-sponsored event in the country to compete against students from other schools in various landscape events based upon skills and knowledge directly associated with every aspect of the landscape industry.
+Students with an interest in the landscape industry attend the largest industry-sponsored event in the country to compete against students from other schools in various landscape events based upon skills and knowledge directly associated with every aspect of the landscape industry.
 The event usually draws forty to fifty schools and over 300 industry professionals.
 Along with the competition, students get to interact with industry leaders and companies regarding summer employment, internship and post-graduation career opportunities.

 The Cal Poly Polo Team brings students, from different majors, together for the purposes of learning, training, and executing the sport of polo.
 A varsity team is formed and competes against other colleges in the West Coast Region.
 The students are responsible for all aspects of the organization including fundraising, equine nutrition, feeding, grooming, exercising, riding, personal fitness, and academic guidelines.